AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 ## Who should attend?

-This course is suitable for researchers and professionals who wish to analyse visible, near-infrared, or mid-infrared spectral data using R.
+This course is suitable for researchers and professionals who wish to analyse visible, near-infrared, or mid-infrared spectral data in R.

 It is particularly relevant for: